About Us

 advocate.
 She also contributed content and insights to the development of this website.
 The Foundation is grateful for her many contributions.

-Building our Medical Advisory Board (MAB)
+Introducing our Medical Advisory Board (MAB)

 An effective MAB will be essential to the success of The Parry Romberg Foundation.
-Given that PRS is both a rare and orphaned disorder, the MAB must be able to navigate within the medical, scientific and pharmaceutical communities to advise the Foundation and develop sound medical practices.
+Given that PRS is both a rare and orphaned disorder, the MAB will be able to navigate within the medical, scientific and pharmaceutical communities to advise the Foundation and develop sound medical practices.

 The primary functions of the MAB will be to: